bguiz/angular-ember-compare/manuscript/components/components-angularjs.md

 These are all built-in directives, that ship with AngularJs.
-You can create your own too, using [`App.directive()`](https://docs.angularjs.org/guide/directive#creating-directives), and we will be doing just that to define our own component next.
+You can create your own too, using [`App.directive()`](https://docs.angularjs.org/guide/directive#creating-directives), and we will be doing just that to define our own component next:
+`restrict`, `transclude` and isolate `scope`.